cdanielsoh/talk-to-your-docs/README.md

-# Document Chatbot with AWS Bedrock
+# Talk to your PDF with AWS Bedrock Knowledge Bases and Contextual Retrieval

 A full-stack application that creates a chat interface for your PDF documents using AWS Bedrock, Amazon OpenSearch Serverless, and AWS CDK.
 It displays the source PDF when providing answers.